paddy-seismic/retreat/README.md

 and [start](#starting-the-software) the software.
 This should begin analysis of real-time data, with results similar to those shown [here](#figure-window).

 #### Seedink
-Note: this example configuration will also work using the IRIS seedlink server (*rtserve.iris.washington.edu:18000*) rather than the FDSN client as the data source.
+Note: this example configuration should also work using the IRIS seedlink server (*rtserve.iris.washington.edu:18000*) rather than the FDSN client as the data source.
 In this case the **Inventory file** checkbox must be checked as metadata cannot be retrieved automatically.
 The default for this configuration example is the *NO.xml* file supplied in the *retreat/example_data* directory.

 ### 2. *Archive* mode using data from FUTUREVOLC